 The life of each person is controlled by what is within; actions occur because of what is within.
 If what is within is a confusion, a bundle of inner states that appear of out nowhere, a mix-up of pleasure, pain, compulsive desires, negativity, etc., then the actions will be the result of all that.
 Just because this is the normal way of being for almost all people doesn’t mean that it has to be that way.

-Belsebuub described how this change could have a dramatic impact on our lives, from how we experience events to the quality of our relationships.
-He also explained how this type of self-knowledge could be the starting point to a much more profound spiritual journey, stating that the consciousness can grow, be transformed, and ultimately reunite with its divine source.
+Belsebuub described how this change could have a positive impact on our lives, from how we experience events to the quality of our relationships.
+He also explained how this type of self-knowledge could be the starting point for a greater spiritual journey, stating that the consciousness can grow, be transformed, and ultimately reunite with its divine source.

 Awareness and Self-Observation